kevin-fang/Tile-Searcher/README.md

 - `--variant-diffs` is included if the script should output the ClustalW alignment, showing the differences between the tile variants.
 - `--base-pair-locations` is included if the script should output base pair locations of the tile.
 - `--diff-indices` is included if the script should output the indices where variants are different.

-If you are using the PGP and wish to easily search for a tile location there, run `./sampleGetTile "1234 67890"` to quickly locate tiles 1234 and 67890.

 ### Deprecated: